 If you would like to make your own School Memory Book, I’ve included all of the free printables at the bottom of this post.
 You will also need a 3 ring binder.

-- First, download the School Memory Book free printables (located at the bottom of this post).
+- First, download the School Memory Book free printables (located in our printable library—info at the bottom of this post).
 There are 5 total pages in the PDF.
 The first page is the cover of the School Memory Book.
 Pages 2 and 3 are the first and last day of school interviews.
 Pages 4 and 5 are the first and last day of school drawing/photo pages.

 - You will need to download the free font Antonio to edit the graduating year on the cover.
 You can download the font (for free) here.